 A few baby ear piercing risks deserve your attention, even when the procedure is done quickly and cleanly.

-During ear piercing, you may see brief pain or a little bleeding at the puncture site, but this usually fades within seconds.
+During ear piercing, you may see brief pain or a little bleeding at the puncture site, but this usually fades quickly.

-You should also consider allergic reactions to nickel or low-quality gold; choosing hypoallergenic jewelry lowers that risk.
+You should also consider allergic reactions to nickel or low-quality metals; choosing hypoallergenic jewelry lowers that risk.

 Loose earrings can also pose a choking hazard, so select secure fasteners and inspect them regularly.